IRIS - Inclusive Teaching Syllabus

 Stopgap Dance Company will conduct assessments at each level at the student's own pace of progress.

-Stopgap and its partners are currently developing a pilot of IRIS.
+Stopgap and its partners are currently developing a pilot of IRIS with the University of Bedfordshire evaluating and guiding our progress.
 Our ambition is to make the syllabus widely available in the future.
 To be kept in touch with our progress, please contact us.